-If you could sum up Wabi Sabi Brands in one sentence, what would it be?
+If you could sum up Wabi Sabi Brands in a couple of sentences, what would they be?

-Our love and attention to detail, particularly the taste, smell and look of our confections, is what sets our chocolates apart and will always result in products customers enjoy.
+Our love and attention to detail, particularly in the taste, the smell and the look of our confections.
+This is what sets our chocolates apart and will result in truly artisanal products that customers will enjoy.